-Strategic Community Plan Natural Belmont Objective Number 1: - "Protect and enhance our natural environment"
+Strategic Community Plan Natural Belmont Objective Number 1: "Protect and enhance our natural environment"

-The ability to influence the residential and business community is recognised as a significant strength of Local Government in achieving positive environmental outcomes. follows the principles of community-based social marketing to achieve behaviour change in the environmental protection of sustainability.
+The ability to influence the residential and business community is recognised as a significant strength of Local Government in achieving positive environmental outcomes.
+The City follows the principles of community-based social marketing to achieve behaviour change in the areas of environmental protection sustainability.
 Of key concern for the future is the anticipated increase in demand for water, energy, waste and transport associated with a growing population.
 The impact of activities of the community on water quality of the Swan River, drainage network and groundwater are also important considerations.